 Bamboo Drinking Straws

 You can probably imagine that the number of drinking straws we use on planet earth is very big.
-Sadly, as I’m sure we’re all aware, most plastic straws end up in the garbage, which goes straight to a landfill.
-Me and my family use the Organic Bamboo Drinking Straws by Worthy Picks (link to read reviews on Amazon), which even come with a handy cleaner.
+Sadly, as I’m sure we’re all aware, most plastic straws end up in the garbage, which goes straight into a landfill.
+Me and my family use the Organic Bamboo Drinking Straws by Worthy Picks which even come with a handy cleaner.

-Using bamboo drinking straws has become a very popular way to combat this environmental disaster, and I love to see it becoming more popular as time goes on.
+Using bamboo drinking straws has become a very population way to combat this environmental disaster, and I love to see it becoming more popular as time goes on.

 Is This Bamboo Craze Just a Fad?